 - Draw lines to connect the points and create the survey under the bridge.

 - Triangulate the survey to create the surface under the bridge

-- The road survey is complete above and under the bridge and can be exported.
+- The road survey is complete both above and under the bridge, and can now be exported.